Public outrage

 and is legally required, the problem is you don't know about it until

-its complete or the course is well underway.
+it’s complete or the course is well underway.
 That's the problem

 with opting out.